hashicorp/terraform-provider-google/website/docs/r/firestore_index.html.markdown

 * `fields` -
   (Required)
   The fields supported by this index.
-The last field entry is always for the field path `__name__`.
+The last non-stored field entry is always for the field path `__name__`.
 If, on creation, `__name__` was not specified as the last field, it will be added automatically with the same direction as that of the last field defined.
 If the final field in a composite index is not directional, the `__name__` will be ordered `"ASCENDING"` (unless explicitly specified otherwise).
   Structure is [documented below](#nested_fields).